 Councillor, Flintshire County Council’s Cabinet Member for Social Services

-We’re thrilled to have handed over our 1000th Scape Minor Works project.
+We’re thrilled to have handed over our 1000th SCAPE Minor Works project.
 The Flintshire Adult Day Care Centre will provide much-needed support to vulnerable adults in the area.
-We are proud to partner with Scape Group and continue to deliver value for money projects ranging from £50k to £4m for our public sector clients across the UK.
+We are proud to partner with SCAPE and continue to deliver value for money projects ranging from £50k to £4m for our public sector clients across the UK.

 Frameworks Director, Kier

 Kier was appointed to the first-generation SCAPE National Minor Works framework in 2011 and subsequently became the delivery partner on the second generation of the framework, which expires in September 2021.
 Through the second generation of the framework Kier has created over £350m of SME social value and created over 550 jobs.

 We are very proud of the number of successful projects delivered via our Minor Works frameworks.
 The 1,000th project is a real milestone for both Kier and SCAPE and I am very pleased that the Flintshire Adult Day Care Centre will give vulnerable adults access to opportunities that would not have been afforded to them without the new facility.
 SCAPE’s Minor Works framework continues to deliver exceptional project outcomes whilst embedding social value at the heart, we recognise the importance of engaging with local communities to create sustainable socio-economic outcomes that last way beyond the projects’ completion.

 SCAPE’s Minor Works framework continues to deliver exceptional project outcomes whilst embedding social value at the heart, we recognise the importance of engaging with local communities to create sustainable socio-economic outcomes that last way beyond the projects’ completion.

 Chief Executive, SCAPE